snugnug/.github/profile/README.md

 # Hello, ~my~ *our* name is "SNUG"
-We are a small group of nix enthusiasts from many different parts of the world, trying to contribute back to one of our favourite ecosystems.
+We are a small group of Nix enthusiasts from many different parts of the world, trying to contribute back to one of our favorite ecosystems.

 # Top Projects